beauchamplab/rave/README.md

 [ INFO ]: Type 'rave_options(launch_gui = T)' or '?rave_options' for details
 ```

-#### RAVE Settings (optional)
+### 1. Change RAVE general settings (optional)

-Now, configure settings.
 This is *Optional* and you can skip this part if no error occur during `library(rave)`, or you have no `AFNI/SUMA` installed.
 Usually you only needs to set up once.

 In the console, enter:

 ```r
 rave_options()